raspishake/rsudp/docs/about.rst

 #####################################

-rsudp is an open source program built to actively monitor and plot UDP data output from
+rsudp is an open source program built to actively monitor and plot UDP data cast output from
 `Raspberry Shake <https://raspberryshake.org>`_ seismographs.

 Broad overview